TristanCacqueray/tristancacqueray.github.io/state-monad.md

 test_counter :: Counter String
 ```

-That we can evaluate like this:
+… that we can evaluate like this:

 ```haskell
 λ> :t runStateT